-TORONTO- For a decade Marlies new head coach Steve Spott was the right-hand man to current New Jersey Devils head coach Pete DeBoer and at a point it seemed they’d always coach together.
+TORONTO– For a decade Steve Spott was the right-hand man to New Jersey Devils head coach Pete DeBoer.
+And at one point it seemed they’d always come as a pair.

 “We are like brothers,” said Spott.
 “We are god parents to each other’s children.”

 Spott first joined DeBoer as an assistant coach with the OHL’s Plymouth Whalers in 1997.
 They coached four seasons in Michigan and when DeBoer took the head coaching with for the Kitchener Rangers in 2001, Spott came as part of the package.

 They reached their high at the junior level in 2003 with a Memorial Cup championship and in 2008 nearly did it again as they fell one game short, losing to the WHL’s Spokane Chiefs 4-1 in the final.
 However, the 2008 season was still successful as the Rangers set club records for wins (53) and points (110) and DeBoer was offered the head coaching job with the Florida Panthers.

 But that’s when the two parted ways, even though DeBoer wanted Spott to come along with him as he had done so before.

 “Pete had asked me to go to Florida with him,” said Spott. “(But), my nephew’s Stephen Weiss and I coached Stephen at Plymouth and it’s tough.
 You treat your nephew sometimes like your own son.
 It was ok in junior but when Pete went to Florida, two areas were hot topics.
 One, did I want to coach Stephen again and that was a negative.
 And two, the appeal to be the head coach of the Kitchener Rangers was hard to turn down.

 “At some point you have to make your own move and be your own man.
 It was the right time for us to separate and create my own path.”